frequency-chain/docs/pages/Tokenomics/TokenomicsOverview.md

 * **Capacity:** Capacity is the ability to send messages every Capacity Epoch.

-* **Capacity Epoch:** The Capacity Epoch is the number of blocks before capacity refills.
+* **Capacity Epoch:** The Capacity Epoch is the number of blocks before Capacity refills.
 In other words, it is a number of blocks before you reuse your Capacity.

 * **Staking:** A stake is an amount of money that a person gives up temporarily when receiving a benefit, usually to shift some of the risk to the owner of the money.
 Maximized Capacity: The amount of Capacity generated from Maximized Capacity Staking is balanced against Rewards Capacity Staking to ensure that it is almost always more capital efficient for an application to choose Maximized Capacity Staking.
 Because Providers have an amount of Capacity they need to operate, they care most about gaining the required Capacity while regular users don’t need a specific Capacity amount and can opt for the more useful token earnings instead.
-Rewards Capacity: The stake generates capacity that the user must direct to a Provider they chose.
+Rewards Capacity: The stake generates Capacity that the user must direct to a Provider they chose.
 However, the Rewards Capacity Staking is much less Capacity for the same amount of tokens staked.
 Instead, the user receives a periodic “reward” back to the Token Account of the stake.